Know what your

 Burn Rate Analysis

-Track token spend across Claude, Cursor, Codex, and 9 more agents.
+Track token spend across 14 agents - Claude Code, Cursor, Codex, Windsurf, Cline, Copilot CLI, and more.
 Daily burn, model breakdown, and plan utilization.

 Session Tracking